Pinless Peepers: Do or don’t?

-- Stress, boredom and bullying
+- Stress, boredom, and bullying

 Preventing feather pecking

 Preventing and discouraging any pecking towards themselves or other chickens is better than curing afterward.
-By addressing common causes of feather pecking, we need to look into following issues:
+By addressing common causes of feather pecking, we need to look into the following issues:

 - Provide enough outside and inside space

-- Isolate hurt chickens until healed
+- Isolate injured chickens until they are healed

 - Remove bullies temporarily from the flock

 - Avoid loud noises or any other stressful situations

 - Check for parasites like red mites inside the coop or on the chickens